SafetyInObscurity/ggp-gamecontroller/java/tud/gamecontroller/players/XXXXPlayer/readme.txt

-This is a variant on AnytimeHyperPlayerLikelihoodTree that doesn't use any conditioning on the likelihood of the hypergames This was developed to test the importance of any type of modelling for the likelihood of the possible states
+This is a variant on AnytimeHyperPlayerLikelihoodTree with no biasing based on the likelihood of each hypergame Therefore it considers only the sum of expected value and weights all hypergames as equally representative